Library Search help

 Tip You can easily share the current search query with another device by scanning the QR-code.
 Click on the QR-code button in the navigation menu to display the QR-Code or copy the direct link to the query.

-Manage your account and Library PIN
+Manage your Library account

 To learn more about borrowing, loan rules and fines, consult the Borrowing, renewing and returning page.